bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 7°
-- Partly Cloudy
+- Mostly Cloudy
-- 70% humidity
+- 72% humidity
-- 10 mph wind
+- 11 mph wind
-- 51% cloud cover
+- 64% cloud cover
 - 47 AQI 🟩
 - About 8.3 inches of snow on the ground
 - 0.25 inches of snow and 0.02 inches of rain expected in the next 48 hours